Kenya, Tanzania, Mozambique: Advisory services to establish and implement a Blue Economy project

 Objectives

-The overarching objective for the WE4D programme is the “The employment and economic situation of women, especially in companies that are driving the green transformation, has improved.”
-Combined with the objective of Norad’s ‘Oceans for Development’ programme”, managing the sustainable use of coastal resources and promoting preservation of the marine environment are key aims in this project.
+The overarching objective for the WE4D programme is: “The employment and economic situation of women, especially in companies that are driving the green transformation, has improved.”
+Combined with the objective of the Government of Norway’s ‘Oceans for Development’ programme”, managing the sustainable use of coastal resources and promoting preservation of the marine environment are key aims in this project.

 In order to achieve the overarching objective of WE4D in the context of Blue Economy, COFAD will select several value chains in each of the three countries where key interventions will be implemented to promote income, capacity building, job creation, business development, innovation and environmental stewardship.

-Key value chains flagged for intervention in the three countries include:
+Key value chains flagged for the aforementioned intervention in the three countries include:

 Activities and/or Results